Other education staff or staff working in schools

 - specialist technician in Education: They provide additional support and education to pupils with disabilities, assisting them on the school bus, helping them with their daily personal hygiene and also at the canteen, at night and in other everyday situations.
 They also monitor hallways during classroom changes, pupils’ toilets, supervise classrooms when the teacher is absent and school playgrounds during breaks in coordination with the teaching staff, who are responsible for such activities;

 - infant Assistants: They take care of Pre-primary Education pupils, focusing especially on their diet, well-being and personal care.
 They are specifically in charge of pupils’ hygiene during lessons.

-Article 118 of the Organic Law 2/2006 of Education (LOE) modified by the Organic Law 3/2020 (LOMLOE), establishes that the Educational Administrations will promote, within the scope of their competence, the effective exercise of the participation of personnel administration and services in educational centers.
+Article 118 of the Organic Law 2/2006 of Education (LOE) establishes that the Educational Administrations will promote, within the scope of their competence, the effective exercise of the participation of personnel administration and services in educational centers.
 Each institution can have one or more of these professionals as part of its staff, depending on its needs.
 In public schools, Administrative and services staff (PAS) includes all professionals providing general services at educational institutions:

 - administrative staff: They are engaged in administrative work at different levels (administrators, clerks and administrative assistants, bursars and telephone operators);

 - service staff: Janitors, security guards, canteen employees, cleaning staff, kitchen assistants and managers, drivers, gardeners, staff in charge of sewing, washing and ironing);

 - IT technicians: They hold different types of professional qualifications and are responsible for programming and data management, computer maintenance, error correction and document filing;

 - library staff: Made up of librarians, assistant librarians and documentalists.